cusitristan/SheTrainsDocs/dev_docs.md

   -  Handles form entry for athletes
   -  Form variants are hardcoded, and the form displayed is dependant on an option passed into the route

+## Helpers
+- authHelpers.tsx
+  - Wrapper for Firestore get/set operations
+  - Ensures user is actually authenticated before accessing the database
+  - Takes in the navigation object (default on routes) and a callback which takes in the users uid and completes the operation
+- dateFuncs.tsx
+  - A series of helper functions for manipulating Date objects and getting date strings
+- hooks.tsx
+  - Custom TypeScript hooks to replace the useAppSelector/useAppDispatch Redux hooks
+- styling.tsx
+  - Contains strings made of tailwind classnames for styling